ArtuCN/ArtuCN/README.md

 </h3>
 <h3 align="left">

- - 🤖 I'm a Software Developer
+ - 🤖 I'm currently working as Software Developer

- - 🌱 I’m currently learning programmation in École 42 in Florence
+ - 🌱 I’ve finished the common-core in École 42 in Florence

  - 🥸 This is my intra profile -> https://profile.intra.42.fr/users/aconti

  - 💬 This is my email -> arturo.conti.2004@gmail.com

+ - 🗣️​ This is my linkedin account ->  https://www.linkedin.com/in/arturo-conti-206684281/

 </h3>